appycodes.

 Why is Vercel weak for WebSocket workloads?

-Vercel's deploy mechanism is an atomic alias swap on top of the function pool — the swap is instant but anything stateful across it is the developer's problem.
+Vercel's deploy mechanism is an atomic alias swap on top of the function pool, the swap is instant but anything stateful across it is the developer's problem.
 Long-lived sockets on serverless are inherently fragile.
 For persistent connections, App Platform, Render or Fly are all better-shaped.

 Taking the first step is the hardest.
-We make everything after that simple.
+Everything after, we make simple.